cadfaeldb/cadfaeldb.github.io/docs/table/empty_table.md

 ## Considerations

-This check does use a few tricks to avoid accidentally flagging a table that is likely being used for a queue.
+This check takes extra steps to avoid flagging a table used as a queue.
 * Checks the auto increment offset is greater than the expected starting point.
-* Checks if there is available free space in the table (which normally indicates that this table has had rows added and deleted).
+* Checks if there is available free space in the table (which means that this table has had rows added and deleted).

 ## External Resources